appsody/website/content/tutorials/PackageAJaxRSAppWithAppsody.md

 This tutorial will show you how existing applications can be built on top of a Stack to take advantage of Appsody’s workflows for development and deployment.

-### Pre-requisites
+### Prerequisites

-* Install Appsody by following the information [here](https://appsody.dev/docs/installing/installing-appsody).
+* Install the Appsody CLI by following the [Installing Appsody](https://appsody.dev/docs/getting-started/installation) guide for your platform.

 * You also need to install Docker and Maven.

 ### Sample application

 This [guide](https://openliberty.io/guides/rest-intro.html) shows you how to develop a simple JAX-RS web service, which responds to a GET request with the JVM’s system properties.
-You can either follow the guide and build the app yourself, or skip to the end as the finished application is provided within a `finish` folder.
+You can either follow the guide and build the app yourself, or skip to the end as the finished application is provided within a folder called `finish`.

 To work with the finished application: